tardis-sn/tardis/docs/physics/montecarlo/estimators.rst

 .. note::

-    Compared to the estimtors derived in the previous section, the ones presented here involve a relativistic factor, :math:`D_{\mu} = (1 - \beta
+    Compared to the estimators derived in the previous section, the ones presented here involve a relativistic factor, :math:`D_{\mu} = (1 - \beta
     \mu)`, which ensures the correct frame transformation behaviour of the estimators (to first order in :math:`v/c`).

-Using the estimators just derived the radiation temperature (which should be interpreted as a colour temperature) of the radiation field
+Using the estimators just derived the radiation temperature (which should be interpreted as a colour temperature) of the radiation field,

 .. math::

     T_{\mathrm{R}} = \frac{h}{k_{\mathrm{B}}} \frac{\pi^4}{360 \zeta(5)} \frac{\bar \nu}{J}

 may be derived.
-The normalization constants, involving Riemann's zeta function, are a consequence from the definition of this colour temperature: this should be the temperature of a black body radiation field whose mean frequency is equal to the one reconstructed from the Monte Carlo simulation.
+The normalization constants, involving Riemann's zeta function, are a consequence from the definition of this colour temperature: This should be the temperature of a black-body radiation field whose mean frequency is equal to the one reconstructed from the Monte Carlo simulation.
 With the temperature determined, the dilution factor, describing the deviation of the radiation field from a thermal field with the same colour temperature may be calculated